World’s oldest writing system may have its origins in mysterious, undeciphered symbols

 The team systematically compared motifs from the cylinder seals with proto-cuneiform pictographs to see whether any of them correlated in both shape and meaning.
 The researchers anticipated making marginal and indirect connections, but instead they identified seal images that appeared to directly transform into proto-cuneiform signs, suggesting that seals played a role in the developments that led to the birth of the first writing system, Ferrara said.

-The images with the strongest connection related to the transport of jars and cloth, said lead study author Kathryn Kelley, a research fellow in the department of classical philology and Italian studies at the University of Bologna.
+The images with the strongest connection related to the transport of jars and cloth, said Kathryn Kelley, first author on the study and a research fellow in the department of classical philology and Italian studies at the University of Bologna.
 The symbols showed images of fringed textiles and vessels being carried in nets, many of which are moving toward building facades.
 The exchanges of these items occurred between or within different cities and likely involved various temples, so the seals and tablets helped document the transactions, according to the study authors.

 “We focused on seal imagery that originated before the invention of writing, while continuing to develop into the proto-literate period,” said Kelley and study coauthor Mattia Cartolano, research fellow at the University of Bologna, in a joint statement.
 “This approach allowed us to identify a series of designs related to the transport of textiles and pottery, which later evolved into corresponding proto-cuneiform signs.”